 An often overlooked, but critical component of disaster recovery (DR) solutions is testing.
-In his recent interview with HFMWeek, Bob Guilbert touched upon the topic of DR testing.
+In an interview with HFMWeek, Bob Guilbert touched upon the topic of DR testing.
 In the discussion, Bob noted that “the best approach that funds can take to ensure an effective disaster recovery system is to test them periodically.”
 Lisa Smith, a Certified Business Continuity Planner here at Eze Castle, also echoes this advice in her conversations regarding inclement weather business continuity planning.

-- a lack of time to commit to DR testing;
+a lack of time to commit to DR testing;

-- a lack of understanding as to how to go about testing their solutions;
+a lack of understanding as to how to go about testing their solutions;

-- and a belief that testing could hinder normal business operations, and is therefore too risky for the firm.
+and a belief that testing could hinder normal business operations, and is therefore too risky for the firm.

 Here at Eze Castle, we strive to educate our clients on different testing methods so that they find an option that best meets their unique business requirements.
 Current technologies allow IT providers to overcome just about any objection users may have with regards to DR testing.

 As we continue to educate our hedge fund and investment firm clients on disaster recovery testing methods and the available options, we have seen a drastic increase in the number of clients that elect to implement regular testing procedures.
 More and more clients are requiring their full user base to test as well.
 Additionally, we are hearing from a growing number of hedge fund clients whose investors now require them to test their DR solutions and report on the results from those tests.
 This trend is putting more pressure on firms to participate in regular testing than ever before.

 Following are some FAQs on DR testing, including common questions we hear from our hedge fund clients:

 Q: Why should we test our DR system?